 He is now recovering from his years of neglect and abuse.
 He is slowly gaining weight and muscle in his legs.
 His foster family reports Hank is even starting to play with toys!

 Jimmy: One of Our Beloved Second Chance Fund Recipients

 Jimmy, a 1 year old Terrier Mix, was found in Clewiston, Florida, under a porch, with an open wound exposing bone the length of his back right leg.
 Because of the severity of his injury, Clewiston Animal Control transferred him to the GCHS.
 Jimmy arrived at the GCHS on July 27th and was immediately transported to Specialized Veterinary Services for treatment.
 It is estimated that Jimmy had been keeping the wound clean himself for approximately two weeks.
 His injuries were so extensive that the best course of action for Dr. Cavanaugh, DVM was to amputate Jimmy's leg.

 Along with being severely emaciated, Jimmy also has scar patterns on his head, legs and body that are consistent with being bused as a "bait dog."
 He is acclimating well since his amputation and is currently recovering from surgery at the GCHS.

-Ellie, One of Our Newest Second Chance Fund Candidates
+Ellie, One of Our Second Chance Fund Recipients